 Is there any special support for international students?

 Yes.
 The RNCM has a dedicated team, which provides information and advice, offers support in relation to visas and immigration, holds English language classes, and runs a number of events each year specifically for international students, including International Orientation Days and social functions.

 If you need any assistance or have any questions, please email email@example.com.

 Is there any help with English language if I am not a native speaker?

-Where an applicant’s IELTS score is below that indicated, entry may still be possible with extra language support offered through the RNCM’s Pre-sessional Summer School and In-session English Language provision.
+Where an applicant’s IELTS score is below the required standard, entry may still be possible with extra language support offered through our Pre-sessional Summer School and In-session English Language provision.

 Pre-Sessional English Language Course

-Students can enrol for the RNCM Pre-Sessional English Language course which is held each year (July – August).
-There is a minimum English requirement for the Course.
-The RNCM pre-sessional course is designed for students who need time to develop the necessary language skills before embarking on the rigours of a RNCM course of study.
-The pre-sessional course also provides an introduction to Britain and British culture, allowing students to become accustomed to the context of their new academic environment.
+Students can enrol for the RNCM Pre-Sessional English Language course, held each year during July and August.
+It is designed for students who need time to develop the necessary language skills before starting their studies.
+The course also provides an introduction to Britain and British culture, allowing students to become accustomed to the context of their new academic environment.

 In-Sessional English Language Support

-A copy of the IELTS certificate (or other recognised English test result) should be sent to the Admissions by 1 April although the original document still needs to be produced at the registration.
+A copy of the IELTS certificate (or other recognised English test result) should be sent to Admissions by 1 April, although the original document still needs to be produced at registration.